-The software requires Windows 8 (all Editions), Windows Server 2012 (all Editions), Windows Server 2012 R2 (all Editions), Windows 10 (all Editions), Windows Server 2016 (all Editions) or Windows Server 2019 (all Editions) operating systems.
+The software requires Windows 8.1 (all Editions), Windows 10 (all Editions), Windows 11 (all Editions), Windows Server 2012 (all Editions), Windows Server 2012 R2 (all Editions), Windows Server 2016 (all Editions), Windows Server 2019 (all Editions) or Windows Server 2022 (all Editions) operating systems.
 Application within the terms of this contract is not achieved without the use of one of these operating systems.
 The O&O Defrag Server Edition may be used on computers with or without the user interface.
 You are entitled to control this program over the separately obtainable network manager.